 Process and Timeline Overview

-Loan Application and Pre-Approval
+Loan Application and Verified Pre-Approval

 Either at the point or prior to arrival in the U.S. the Mortgage Consultant will discuss with you the mortgage process, relocation benefits, products available, loan approval requirements, and expected timeframes for buyers with and without established U.S credit.
 An initial mortgage application will be completed by phone.
-You will then receive a pre-approval package via e-mail with a checklist of items needed to be submitted for review for verified pre-approval.
-You will be encouraged to return your documentation as quickly as possible so that your loan pre-approval can be expedited.
+You will then receive a package via e-mail with a checklist of items needed to be submitted for review for a verified pre-approval.
+You will be encouraged to return your documentation as quickly as possible so that your verified loan pre-approval can be expedited.
 Documentation such as bank statements and pay stubs are valid for 90 days from the date of your initial application.
 A longer house hunting timeframe may require certain documents to be updated.

 Obtaining an International Credit Report